huggingface/transformers/examples/research_projects/xreme-s/README.md

 This script can fine-tune any of the pretrained speech models on the [hub](https://huggingface.co/models?pipeline_tag=automatic-speech-recognition) on the [XTREME-S dataset](https://huggingface.co/datasets/google/xtreme_s) tasks.

-GLUE is made up of 7 different task-specific subsets.
+XTREME-S is made up of 7 different task-specific subsets.
 Here is how to run the script on each of them:

 ```bash
 export TASK_NAME=mls.all